-We deliver our programs within the guidance of the Framework as a means of attaining quality assurance with a focus on continuous improvement.
+We deliver our programs within the guidance of the Audit and Quality Assurance Framework for Bushfire Management as a means of attaining quality assurance with a focus on continuous improvement.
 Working this way assists program delivery, improves the way we work and ensures good practice is embedded as part of our business as usual processes.

 The Department's primary objectives for bushfire management on public land are: